jamessud/jamessud.github.io/_projects/words_25_haimorlailee.md

 &emsp;&emsp;&emsp;&emsp; squeezing out a thumb-sized bubble of sweat,

-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; the day he heard his father declare he was at war with himself, cutting off the tip of his nose, ears, fingers, and toes, pacifying and subserving himself.
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; the day he heard his father declare he was at war with himself, cutting off the tip of his nose, ears, fingers, and toes.

 The sword hangs above their kitchen,